StasF1/intakePipe/README.md

     ```

 ## Post-process
-### Python 3
+### Jupyter Notebook
 OpenFOAM post-processing functions create a _postProcessing/_ folder with data
 files.
-To initiate calculation flow coeffiecients of intake pipes using .dat files run
+To initiate calculation intake pipes discharge coefficient using .dat files run
-*dischargeCoefficient.py* python script (in the directory
-*projectTemplate/postProcessing/dischargeCoefficient/*) after set geometry
-parameters at *dischargeCoefficientDict.py*.
+*dischargeCoefficient.py* run postProcess.ipynb notebook
-It also considers three versions of minimal flow area (from I to III on the
+It considers three versions of minimal flow area (from I to III on the
 picture or when it moved to the *d_2* diameter).
 ![valveStep](https://github.com/StasF1/intakePipe/wiki/src/images/valveStep.png)

-As a result, there is a graph with discharge coefficient plots for three design
+As a result, there is a swirl numbers graph and a graph with discharge
-versions of an intake pipe:
+coefficient plots for three design versions of an intake pipe:
 ![mu](https://github.com/StasF1/intakePipe/wiki/src/images/mu.png)

-### ParaView
-_dischargeCoefficient/postProcessing/swirlNo/_ folder has got a *swirlNo.pvsm*
-ParaView state file when you open it in the ParaView using ''`Load State...`''
-it will calculate swirl numbers in the cylinder automatically.

 ---
 ⚠ **In case if you need to make a simulation with another pipe geometry** -